chotchki/feophant/README.md

 ## Current TODO List - Subject to constant change!

 **TODO**
+Implement Free Space Maps so mutation of data doesn't need a linear scan/parse non stop.

+Did more thinking, I should implement postgres's streams concept so that I don't need to do lookups to find associated metadata on an object.
+I thought I was going to get to use Uuid+page offset.
+I think its now going to be uuid+page offset+ type.

+struct PageId + enum PageType should do it

+**TODO**
 Implement page level locks that are ordered to avoid deadlocking.

 Acceptance Criteria: